-- 1. Entering the win: - a.
-Accept the client's statement of gross winning over the \$3,7504,250 limit in one hand/bet/ticket.
+1. Entering the win:

+- a.
+Accept the client's statement of gross winning over the \$4,50250 limit in one hand/bet/ticket.
 If multiple people won in the same household, count only their portion over the limit and enter appropriately on the Resource Details page. - b.
-Provide clients with substantial winnings with advance notice of termination, except at MCR, including notice of the lottery/gambling disqualification.
-Give the client advance notice of the termination of Basic Food.
+Provide clients with substantial winnings with advance notice of termination, except at MCR, including notice of their lottery/gambling disqualification..

-c.b.
+c.
 Advise the client they can reapply if they choose to in the future.

-- 2. Impacts to other programs: - a.
+2. Impacts to other programs:

+- a.
 Determine if the information is a reporting requirement for any active cash and medical programs. - b.
 Treat reported winnings as indicated in Lump Sum Cash Assistance and TANF/SFA-Related Medical Assistance in the EAZ Manual for cash programs. - c.
 Treat reported winnings as indicated in Resources Overview Worker Responsibilities in the HCA Manual for medical programs. - 3.
 Add a Person: Adding a client with a lottery/gambling disqualification to an existing AU (original AU with the substantial win already closed) - a.
 Determine if the client received the winnings as a lump sum (resource) or recurring income and code appropriately. - b.
 Document the client's statement about what happened to the winnings and appropriately code the remaining resources, vehicles, and income.
-See How Resources Affect Eligibility. - 1.
-Request verification of resources (e.g. checking, savings balance). - 2.
-Request verification of the use of the winnings only when questionable. - c.
-When an individual disqualified for a substantial win reapplies in an AU with different household members, manually remove the lottery/gambling disqualification and process the case with standard CE rules. - d.
-When members of an AU terminated due to a substantial win reapply without the individual who was disqualified due to the substantial win, process the case with standard CE rules.
+See How Resources Affect Eligibility. - i.Request verification of resources (e.g. checking, savings balance). - ii.Request verification of the use of the winnings only when questionable. - c.
+When the individual disqualified for a substantial win reapplies in an AU with different household members, manually remove the lottery/gambling disqualification and process the case with standard CE rules. - d.
+When members of an AU terminated due to a substantial win reapply without the individual that received the substantial win, process the case with standard CE rules.

-3.4.Regaining Eligibility
+4. Regaining Eligibility

-- a.
-Accept a new application from the same AU the received the substantial win (a one person household or multiple person household with all of the same household members). - b.
-When a disqualified AU has spent all of the winnings prior to the end of the month, they must still reapply and have their eligibility re-determined. - c.
-Screen an application received prior to the benefit end date as of the first of the following month.
-ACES 3G supports using a future date; do not make the client return in the following month to reapply. - d.
-Determine if the client received the winnings as a lump sum (resource) or recurring income and code appropriately.
+- Accept a new application from the same AU the received the substantial win (a one person household or multiple person household with all of the same household members). - i.When a disqualified AU has spent all of the winnings prior to the end of the month, they must still reapply and have their eligibility re-determined. - ii.Screen an application received prior to the benefit end date as of the first of the following month.
+ACES 3G supports using a future date; do not make the client return in the following month to reapply. - b.
+Determine if the client received the winnings as a lump sum (resource) or recurring income and code appropriately. - c.

-e.
 Document the client's statement about what happened to the winnings and appropriately code the remaining resources, vehicles, and income.
 See How Resources Affect Eligibility.

-1. Request verification of resources (e.g. checking, savings balance)

-1.2.
-Request verification of the use of the winnings only when questionable.
+- i.Request verification of resources (e.g. checking, savings balance). - ii.Request verification of the use of the winnings only when questionable.